We do not use preservatives, so our chocolates are best when enjoyed soon after we’ve made them.

 Do you use Belgian chocolate to make your confections?

 We do not.
-Referring to a chocolate as “Belgian” can mean it comes from Belgium where there is long and highly respected chocolate making tradition, or sometimes that it is made in the European style of chocolate making, like in Belgium.
-Beans from around the world are imported to European countries and to the U.S. where they process the chocolate so it has a higher cacao content and so it is smooth and creamy with a consistent flavor profile.
+Referring to a chocolate as “Belgian” means the beans were processed in Belgium where there is long and highly respected chocolate making tradition, and sometimes people use it to describe how chocolate is made in the European style, like in Belgium.
+Beans from around the world are imported to European countries and to the U.S. where they process the chocolate so it has a higher cacao content and is smooth and creamy with a consistent flavor profile.

-We use high cacao-content chocolates from single origins in Central and South America whose flavor profile depends on, like coffee and wine, the terroir, seasonal changes, and the heirloom varietals grown and processed in that country, lending to chocolates that all taste very different from each other and taste different year to year.
+We use high cacao-content chocolates from single origins in Latin America whose flavor profile depends on, like coffee and wine, the terroir, seasonal changes, and the heirloom varietals grown and processed in that country, lending to chocolates that all taste very different from each other and taste different year to year.
 We find this exciting to work with!

 Learn more about our sourcing here